 Federal Pell Grant

 The federal government reinstated year-round Pell, which allows students to receive up to 150 percent of a regular grant award over the course of the academic year so that they can continue taking classes in the summer and finish their degrees faster than they would otherwise.
-In order to qualify you must:
+In order to qualify for Summer Pell Grant, a student must:

-Enroll in at least 6 hours during a summer term* (see note below)
+Enroll in at least 6 hours for the summer semester* (see note below for more information)

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The FSEOG program is a campus-based grant available to undergraduate students who demonstrate an exceptional financial need based on their EFC (Effective Family Contribution) calculated from information provided on the FAFSA.
 The schools are given limited FSEOG funds and once these funds are depleted, the schools can no longer award FSEOG funds to students.
 Priority is given to those students who have submitted their FAFSA by February 1 and are a Federal Pell grant recipient with the highest level of need awarded first.
 The maximum FSEOG funds awarded to CLAS students is $700 per year.
 The maximum FSEOG funds awarded to CGES students is $400 per year.
 Both full and part-time students are eligible to receive FSEOG.